katzur/story-sparks/TESTING.md

 ## Lighthouse
 Lighthouse validation was performed for all the pages to verify their performance.
-Based on the Lighthouse suggestions I fixed some of the issues regarding missing labels for the Search button element and issue with 'Background and foreground colours do not have a sufficient contrast ratio' for the Checkout page regarding the muted-text class not being readable enough on the beige backgroud.
+Based on the Lighthouse suggestions I fixed some of the issues regarding missing labels for the Search button element and issue with 'Background and foreground colours do not have a sufficient contrast ratio' for the Checkout page regarding the muted-text class not being readable enough on the beige background.
 Scores are listed below for the pages:

 <details> <summary> About Us </summary>